Sameer Hilal

-Sameer Hilal (سَمِير سُلَيْمَان هِلَال; born 1967) is a Saudi Arabian professional football manager and former player.
+Sameer Sulaiman Hilal (سَمِير سُلَيْمَان هِلَال; born 1967) is a Saudi Arabian former professional football midfielder and manager.

 Career

 Born in Dammam, Hilal began his senior career at Al-Ettifaq in 1987 and spent 15 years at the club, winning 4 major titles with the club.
 He moved to Al-Khaleej in 2001 where he spent a season before retiring.

 After retiring, Hilal was appointed as an assistant coach at Al-Khaleej in 2007.
 On 17 November 2008, he was appointed as a caretaker manager following the sacking of Samir Sellimi.
 He was then appointed as manager until the end of the 2008–09 season.
 Hilal then returned to Al-Ettifaq as an assistant manager, a position he held for two seasons.
 Following the sacking of Branko Ivanković, Hilal was named as caretaker manager for the second leg of King Cup tie against Al-Fateh.
 On 28 May 2013, Hilal was appointed as the manager of Al-Khaleej and led the club to promotion to the Pro League, after finishing as runner-up in the First Division.
 The following season, Hilal was appointed as the manager of Al-Nahda.
 He was sacked the following season after picking up just 2 points in the opening four matches.
 On 9 March 2016, Hilal was appointed as the manager of Al-Orobah until the end of the season.
 On 7 August 2016, Hilal was appointed as the manager of Hajer, but he was sacked after four months.
 On 29 May 2018, Hilal was appointed as Al-Khaleej's manager for the third time.
 They narrowly missed out on promotion after losing the play-offs to Al-Hazem on penalties.
 On 23 September 2020, Hilal returned to Al-Khaleej for the fourth time as a manager.
 On 22 July 2021, Hilal was appointed as Al-Nahda's manager.